Latest

 • Relative ranking: focuses on rank order rather than absolute score values

-This page shows you how to install pg_textsearch, configure BM25 indexes, and optimize your search capabilities using the following best practice:
+This page shows you how to install pg_textsearch, configure BM25 indexes, and optimize your search capabilities using the following best practices:

 • Language configuration: choose appropriate text search configurations for your data language